mattyfew/lectures/three_js/README.md

 ## Creating a Scene

-In order to get started created anything with Three.js, we are going to need a few things:
+In order to get started creating anything with Three.js, we are going to need a few things:

 1. **Scene** - the 3 dimensional space that you will be working with.
 2. **Camera** - represents the user vantage point.
 There are several types of cameras in Three.js.